-17 In this study, there were more female participants (52.4%) than male and single individuals (97.5%).
-The overall 18 knowledge score in this study was nine out of a total score of thirteen which means that majority of the 19 respondents have good knowledge of COVID-19.
-These findings are in line with previously published data in 20 India, Egypt and China.19-23 The high overall knowledge of COVID-19 as seen in this study may be partly because the majority of the respondent have a minimum of tertiary education or degrees.
-This is in tandem with 21 22 finding from other studies conducted within and outside Nigeria.^{11,19,20} Likewise, it is common knowledge that 23 the sample population in this study are more acclimatized to the internet and social media which were the major 24 means of sensitizing various population groups about the COVID-19 pandemic during the rapid rising phase of 25 the disease in Nigeria.^{6,7} Internet and social medial have also been documented to have played a tremendous 26 role in keeping the people informed about the COVID-19 pandemic as documented in other studies,^{6,24} this 27 agrees with our findings even though the Nigeria Center for Disease Control (NCDC) sends daily text messages 28 to educate the people about measures to curb the infection and spread of the virus.
-Knowledge of the prevention and control of COVID-19 was interestingly higher when compared to other COVID-19 knowledge questions and 29 most of the participants (Table 1) generally believed that there is no cure for the coronavirus disease.
-Good 30 31 knowledge of COVID-19 as documented in this study is consistent with that of Isah et al., in a study conducted 32 in Northern part of Nigeria where despite the adequate knowleage of COVID-19 among the participants, 33 adherence to preventive measures is still being paverted by misconceptions about the virus.25 These findings 34 are in tandem with that of Nwagbara et al., a trend that is consistent in many indigenous African studies.
-This 35 trend is predominant in many African studies contrary to findings in other continents.26
+In this study, there were more female participants (52.4%) than males and the majority were single individuals (97.5%).
+The overall knowledge score in this study was 9 out of a total score of 13, which means that most the respondents have good knowledge of COVID-19.
+These findings are in line with previously published data in India, Egypt, and China.
+19-23 The high overall knowledge of COVID-19 as seen in this study may be partly because the majority of the respondents have a minimum of tertiary education or degrees.
+This is in tandem with findings from other studies conducted within and outside of Nigeria.11,19,20 Likewise, it is common knowledge that the sample population in this study is more acclimatized to the internet and social media which were the major means of sensitizing various population groups about the COVID-19 pandemic during the rapid rising phase of the disease in Nigeria.
+6,7 Internet and social medial have also been documented to have played a tremendous role in keeping the people informed about the COVID-19 pandemic as documented in other studies.
+6,24 This agrees with our findings, meanwhile, the Nigeria Center for Disease Control (NCDC) sends daily text messages to educate the people about measures to curb the infection and spread of the virus.
+Knowledge of the prevention and control of COVID-19 was interestingly higher when compared to other COVID-19 knowledge questions and most of the participants generally believed that there is no cure for the coronavirus disease (Table 1).
+Good knowledge of COVID-19 as documented in this study is consistent with that of Isah et al., a study conducted in the Northern part of Nigeria where, despite adequate knowledge of COVID-19 among the participants, adherence to preventive measures is still challenged by misconceptions about the virus.25 These findings are in tandem with that of Nwagbara et al., a trend that is consistent in many indigenous African studies.
+This trend is predominant in many African studies contrary to findings in other continents.26

 When explored, there was no association found between knowledge scores and sociodemographic characteristics of participants in this study.
-However, when compared to their married counterpart, respondents whose marital status is single had a lower COVID-19 knowledge score.
-This finding could be because unmarried people tend to be care-free sometimes as compared to married ones who may be eager to know more about the disease due to the lives of immediate family members such as children, husbands, and wives.^{6,7,27} Also, the mean knowledge score was lower among participants with lower educational qualifications (Table 2).
-In an Ugandan study, females were were more adherent to preventive measures against COVID-19 than males.28 This is similar to the finding in this study, in which a greater proportion of females were more likely to adhere to preventive practices compared to males (Table 4).
+However, when compared to their married counterpart, respondents whose marital status was single had a lower COVID-19 knowledge score.
+This finding could be because unmarried people tend to be care-free sometimes as compared to married ones who may be eager to know more about the disease due to the lives of immediate family members such as children and spouses.
+For Jan addition, the mean knowledge score was lower among participants with lower educational qualifications (Table 2).
+In an Ugandan study, females were found more adherent to preventive measures against COVID-19 than males.
+This is similar to the finding in this study, in which a greater proportion of females were more likely to adhere to preventive practices compared to males (Table 4).